bzdvdn/config_field/README.md

 ```

 ## params
-* relation_field - relation field(author), can be None, if not specified - refers to initial object(deprecated)
 * get_field - object's field, can't be None
 * split_value -  value for splitting CharFields, can be None
 * split_index -  index for split value, cant be None if split_value exists